Reduction for branching multiplicities: Appendix: puzzles

-\begin{rema} \cite[Theorem 1]{kp} is compatible with this example, but \cite[Theorem 2]{kp} is not.
+Actually, the map in \cite[Theorem~2]{kp} is not surjective.
+The "inverse map" they construct should certainly be a left-inverse, but it is never verified that it is a right-inverse.

 In fact, let us denote by $R$ the puzzle displayed on the left in Appendix \ref{sec:2puz} (with a Rhombus over the edge drawn with a thick line) and by $T$ the puzzle on the right (with a Triangle).
 Performing the map $(D_{23},D_{13},D_{12})$ of \cite[Theorem 2]{kp} on the six puzzles of Appendix \ref{sec:6puz}, we get the six triples $(R,R,R)$, $(T,R,R)$, $(T,T,R)$, $(T,T,T)$, $(R,R,T)$, $(R,T,T)$.
-So the map in \cite[Theorem 2]{kp} is injective, but its image misses the two triples $(R,T,R)$ and $(T,R,T)$. \choixversion{}{In fact, for example, when we apply $D_{12}$ to the first puzzle in Appendix \ref{sec:6puz}, we contract all the edges with a label ``3''.
-We get the first puzzle displayed in Appendix \ref{sec:2puz}, with a rhombus on the left of the edge with a big label ``2''.
-The other contractions are computed similarly.} \end{rema}
+So the map in \cite[Theorem 2]{kp} is injective, but its image misses the two triples $(R,T,R)$ and $(T,R,T)$.

+As a conclusion, Theorems 2 and 3 in \cite{kp} are not correct, whereas we have no objection for the other statements in that paper. \end{rema}